WolfgangBischoff/Ceres/Documents/Notes.md

-  => go to work and steal fuel in manufacturing area => Option A; Create Electric Lockpic in advanced area (get key after first day, then spawn) => Option B; Get in touch with teacher, and tell you need to the storage => Option C; Use mtx area, its blocked on the first day => bring to resistance
+  => go to work and steal fuel in manufacturing area => Option A; Create Electric Lockpic in advanced area (get key after first day, then spawn) => Option B; Get in touch with teacher, and tell you need to the storage => Option C; Use mtx area, maybe blocked by cartonage that can be removed, its blocked on the first day => bring to resistance
 * start engine and flee
 * smuggler docks shuttle